 Myriad for me was quite an interesting character as she was quite an interesting deconstruction of the stereotypical beautiful female alien in Science Fiction.

-To start with they actually make her quite hideous looking.
+With Lydia they actually make her quite hideous looking.
 She has a long thin face with no nose, a tiny little blow hole for a mouth, and big black eyes.

 Its just such a shame that we didn’t get to see more of Lydia as sadly the strip ended not long after her introduction and thus her story arc was left unresolved.